kecnry/distl/docs/api/Delta.distribution.md

 * `unit` (astropy.unit, optional, default=None): unit of the values
     in `x`.
 If None or not provided, will assume they're provided in [Delta.unit](Delta.unit.md).
-* `as_quantity` (bool, optional, default=False): whether to return an
-    astropy quantity object instead of just an array.
-Astropy must be installed.

 Returns
 ---------